LiorZ/hdac8_thesis/thesis.rst

 Template selection
 ...................

-	We applied a short FlexPepDock run on each of the possible templates complexed with the top and bottom 5 binders and used Pearson's correlation to determine how well we could distinguish between the two classes.
+	We applied a short FlexPepDock run on each of the possible templates complexed with the top and bottom 5 binders and used Kolmogorov - Smirnov goodness-of-fit test to determine how well we could distinguish between the two classes.

 ..
 (DONE) ORA: Here you used a perturbation of 15degrees. maybe it would be good to add to each table the default values in the legend.
 ..
 LIOR: mentioned that all simulations here used the initial values described above, except for the anchor.